collid1502/building-a-DuckLake/README.md

-## Local Development
+## Building a Duck-Lake

-Use Docker to create a local development environment, to kick off the project, before moving the core services into the cloud based, "DEV" "TEST" & "PROD"
+Use Docker to create a local development environment,